-Class begins with daily sign in, warm up, and stretching (approx 10 min).
-Coaches will set lineups for each boat, and each boat will launch promptly.
+Class begins with warm up and stretching (approx 10 min).
+Coaches will set lineups for each boat in advance of the practice and each boat will launch promptly after the warm ups.
 Activities on the water range from technique drills and aerobic rows to higher intensity training and racing.

 What should I wear to class and bring?